City Guide for: Orillia, Ontario, Canada

 Gravenhurst

-Known as the "Gateway to Muskoka," Gravenhurst offers a charming small-town experience with a rich history.
+Known as the "Gateway to Muskoka," Gravenhurst offers a blend of history, natural beauty, and outdoor activities.
 Explore the Muskoka Wharf, take a scenic cruise on Lake Muskoka aboard the RMS Segwun (the oldest operating steamship in North America), or visit the Bethune Memorial House National Historic Site, the birthplace of Dr. Norman Bethune.
-Enjoy the beautiful waterfront parks and local shops.
+Enjoy the charming downtown area with its shops and restaurants.

 Travel Time